Image: Burial of Christ, Carl Bloch [public domain]

 We know, of course, that this is not the end of the story, and we look forward to the celebration of his glorious Resurrection from the dead on Easter.
 But in the meantime there is still one more day to wait: Holy Saturday.

 Growing up, Holy Saturday always felt like a strange in-between time to me.
 It’s not technically Lent any more, but it’s not yet Easter.
-But I have learned that the Church does nothing without a reason—and if the Church has a reason for the timing of every liturgy, then even more so did our Lord have a particular reason for each of his actions.
-To more fully enter into the mysteries of the Paschal Triduum and more deeply experience the joy of Easter, we need to understand what Jesus was doing between his Death and Resurrection.
+But I have learned that the Church does nothing without a reason—and if the Church has a reason for the timing of every liturgy, then even more so Jesus had a particular reason for each of his actions.
+To more fully enter into the mysteries of the Paschal Triduum and so more fully experience the joy of Easter, we need to understand what Jesus was doing between his Death and Resurrection.
 Our Lord’s actions on Holy Saturday will help us to know how to observe this holy day in its own right and not simply rush through it on our way to Easter.

 The most obvious answer to “what was Jesus doing on Holy Saturday?” is that he was dead.
 He was really and truly dead, his soul separated from his body.
 His dead body was anointed with spices, wrapped in a burial cloth, and buried in a new tomb which was close at hand—all in a rush late Friday afternoon before the Sabbath began at sundown (see John 19:31-42).